codeph0enix/PhoenixShell/README.md

 Currently I am using @gpakosz TMUX configuration.
 I plan to make some custom modifications and for now recommend pulling from his repo.

 The included bashrc file does auto launch tmux using my preferred layout, including a small htop pane.

+# Starship
+I use Starship for my Windows Terminal profile for Powershell and all my WSL profiles.
+By default, the BASHRC file is configured for Starship.

+You can comment the `eval "$(starship init bash)" ` line if you do not want to use it.

+## Steps for installing Starship